rbisdorff/Digraph3/docSphinx/tutorial.rst

 3: -1.00
 1: -1.00

 Notice that the stable low vector characterises the **negative membership** part, whereas, the stable high vector characterises the **positive membership** part (see Lines 9-10 above).
-The bipolar **disjunctive fusion** assembles eventually both stable parts into the correct pre-kernel characteristic vector (Line 12).
+The bipolar **disjunctive fusion** assembles eventually both stable parts into the correct prekernel characteristic vector (Line 12).

 The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifying the same kernel as a *terminal* instance, will hence produce exactly the same result.